Is TV’s ‘NCIS’ Like the Real NCIS?

 |0

-This work, Is TV’s ‘NCIS’ Like the Real NCIS?
-[Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Is TV’s ‘NCIS’ Like the Real NCIS?, by Denise Caskey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.